 - self-descriptive messages returned to the client have enough information to describe how the client should process it.

-- hypermedia, meaning that after accessing a resource the client should be able to use hyperlinks to find all other currently available actions they can take.
+- hypertext/hypermedia is available, meaning that after accessing a resource the client should be able to use hyperlinks to find all other currently available actions they can take.

 - A layered system that organizes each type of server (those responsible for security, load-balancing, etc.) involved the retrieval of requested information into hierarchies, invisible to the client.

-- Code-on-demand (optional): the ability to send executable code from the server to the client when requested, extending client functions.
+- Code-on-demand (optional): the ability to send executable code from the server to the client when requested, extending client functionality.

 Though the REST API has these criteria to conform to, it is still considered easier to use than a prescribed protocol like SOAP (Simple Object Access Protocol), which has specific requirements like XML messaging, and built-in security and transaction compliance that make it slower and heavier.

 In contrast, REST is a set of guidelines that can be implemented as needed, making REST APIs faster and more lightweight, with increased scalablity—perfect for Internet of Things (IoT) and mobile app development.